- Market prices

 - Cooling demand: An increasing amount of natural gas is being used to generate electricity.
 With warmer than normal late springs and early summers, operators of many power plants are prompted to buy larger volumes of natural gas in order to power air conditioning.
 An increased cooling-related demand pushes wholesale natural gas prices up.
 Note that many of the newer “peaker” power plants that generate extra electricity during periods of peak demand - such as during summer heat waves -- run on natural gas.

 - Natural gas production: Natural gas is a domestic energy source.
 Almost all of the natural gas consumed in the United States is produced in the United States.

 Efforts that can be taken in the short-term include:

 - Use energy more efficiently - Before the winter begins, residential consumers can take steps such as replacing older furnaces with more efficient models, insulating or replacing windows, installing programmable thermostats or adding insulation.
 While efficiency alone can help, it cannot solve the problem on its own.
 Additional natural gas must be produced to keep up with significant increases in consumer demand.
 Visit our PowerHouse: Home Comfort Tips site for expert advice

-- Expand low-income energy assistance - In these continued tough economic times, Congress should increase funding for the Low-Income Home Energy Assistance Program (LIHEAP) to its authorized spending limit of $5.1 billion.
+- Expand low-income energy assistance - In these continued tough economic times, Congress should increase funding for the Low-Income Home Energy Assistance Program (LIHEAP) to its authorized spending limit.
 LIHEAP provides dollars to moderate and low income level households to help pay a portion of their winter gas or electric bills.

 - Increase natural gas supplies - Even a marginal increase in natural gas supplies could help dampen price increases.
 In the meantime, policy-makers should take steps to enable production companies to increase production from traditional and non-traditional natural gas supply areas, including the Outer Continental Shelf in the Gulf region.